umarhassan-mitodl/7.003-Spring-2022/content/pages/lab-notebook-instructions.md

 ---
 ## LabArchives

-The on-campus 7.003 course uses the [LabArchives](https://www.labarchives.com/) platform to maintain electronic laboratory notebooks.
+The on-campus 7.003 course uses the {{% resource_link "f9bd6af1-1081-4dd7-a6fe-3930961fe129" "LabArchives" %}} platform to maintain electronic laboratory notebooks.
 Students each create individual accounts on MIT LabArchives, and submit their pre-lab and post-lab assignments there.

 ## Pre-Lab Notebook Entry Guidelines